galder-game-jam/galder-game-jam-2022/README.md

 # Galder Game Jam 2022
-A game jam that found place in 11.-13.November.
-A
+A game jam with André Søberg and Robin Berg Pettersen that found place on 11.-13.November.

 # The Game
 - `galder-game-jam-2022` contains simple code to showcase a very minimal